tkethana/livelesson-git_test/README.md

-git log : shows the history of file commits in the git git log --oneline : shows log/histry in oneine. git status :shows the status of git operation. git diff : to find the differences between the files.
+git log : shows the history of file commits in the git git log --oneline : shows log/histry in oneine. git status :shows the status of git operation. git diff : to find the differences between current uncommited state and the previous git known state. git diff --staged : compares the file in staging area with the last known state of git. git diff HEAD~1 : compares the current commit with the 1 previous to it. <relative>
+git diff <hash>:compares the current commit with that previous commit <hash> state.